SquadFM/Falcon-4-BMS-Linux/README.md

   - dxvk
 - Ignore any pop-up notifications during installation (they are automatically skipped after a few seconds; no need to press "OK")
 - Once the installation is finished you can close the winetricks window(s)

+## Install Falcon BMS
 - Download BMS installer and updates from https://www.falcon-bms.com/downloads/ (ideally use qBittorrent as other torrent apps have had issues with the download in the past)
 - Install BMS from your ~/Download folder; Run in terminal:

-`
-WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" wine "/home/x/Downloads/Falcon BMS_4.37_Full_Setup.exe"
+`WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" wine "/home/x/Downloads/Falcon BMS_4.37_Full_Setup.exe"`
-`
 - Wait for the installation to finish
 - Optional: make a backup of the game folder if something breaks in the future: /home/x/.local/share/Steam/steamapps/compatdata/429530